esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 9. remove
-Remove devices from a group, active group is used to add devices if `--group` or `-g` option is not given explicitly.
+Remove devices from a group; active group is used to add devices if `--group` or `-g` option is not given explicitly.
 ```sh
 $ espercli group remove [OPTIONS]
 ```